Creating a Website Planning Template: 5 Fantastic Expert Tips

 Step 5: Website structure

 Now it’s time to put it all together to complete your website planning template.
-To structure out your website you need:
+To structure out your website, you need:

 • A list of the pages you want on the site and how people will get to them (main menu, footer, from other pages)

-• Also make a note of what functionality you will need on the website (such as ecommerce or booking calendars)
+• Also, make a note of what functionality you will need on the website (such as e-commerce or booking calendars)

 TOP TIP: You can create your design of your pages in Canva (I wouldn’t recommend publishing with them as their sites are quite basic) but when it comes to creating your website or getting someone else to do it for you, you have your complete website planning template and a Canva file of your website vision!